AdobeDocs/campaign-classic.en/help/rn/using/documentation-updates.md

 The [Bounce mail qualification](../../delivery/using/understanding-delivery-failures.md#bounce-mail-qualification) and [Email management rules](../../delivery/using/understanding-delivery-failures.md#email-management-rules) sections have been enhanced with updated information.

+The Adobe Campaign Enhanced MTA article has been updated.
+It now only applies to Campaign Classic.
+[Read more](https://helpx.adobe.com/campaign/kb/acc-campaign-enhanced-mta.html)

 ## March 2020 {#march-2020}

 The Data model best practices page has been updated with new sections including [Sequences](../../configuration/using/data-model-best-practices.md#sequences), [Performance](../../configuration/using/data-model-best-practices.md#performance) and [Large tables](../../configuration/using/data-model-best-practices.md#large-tables), amongst others.
 [Read more](../../configuration/using/data-model-best-practices.md)